FazleRas/FazleRas/README.md

 ---

 ## 🔧 About Me
-- 🎓 Currently studying: Computer Science (student life grind 🥲)
+- 🎓 Currently studying: Computer Science
 - 📊 Passionate about: Data, stats, and analysis, and making stuff
-- 🚗 Fun fact: If it’s got wheels and an engine, I’ll probably like it

 ---